CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 This application will allow you to access encrypted data stored in SD Connect or a specific dataset for which you have been granted access via SD Apply for re-use.
 Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.

+In SD Desktop, you can access only files encrypted with the Sensitive Data Services encryption key or using SD Connect.
+If you try to access unencrypted data or files encrypted only with your public encryption key, this will result in an error.
+As Data Gateway does decryption automatically, the _.c4gh_ is dropped from the file name in SD Desktop.
+Thus if you have an encyptred file called _my_data.csv.c4gh_ in SD Connect, in SD Desktop its' name is _my_data.csv_.
+It is a good practice to organize your data in SD Connect so that you can easily check the SD Desktop compatibility from the name or location of your file.

 !!!
 Note
-    In SD Desktop, you can access only files encrypted with the Sensitive Data Services encryption key or using SD Connect.
-If you try to access unencrypted data or files encrypted only with your public encryption key, this will result in an error.
     If you experience any problem with Desktops launched before March 2022, don't hesitate to contact us at servicedesk@csc.fi (subject: sensitive data).

 ### Accessing encrypted data stored in SD Connect using Data Gateway